25 Things Your Mall Santa Won’t Tell You

 Never force your screaming kid onto my lap

 Just bring him close and give me a few minutes.
+These funny Santa jokes may make kids laugh.

 Want to have more than just a few seconds with me?